 Eventfinda is the go to guide to all events in New Zealand.
 If your business holds any type of events, classes, courses or training it is worthwhile setting up a free Eventfinda business profile and listing for each event you run.

-10. Your Social Media platforms
+10. Social Media Platforms

-- With some websites it is possible that customers or previous employers could have already added your business.
+- Search for your business before you add it to any directory.
+With some websites it is possible that customers or previous employers could have already added your business.
 If so, there will be a way to claim and manage the listing so you are not creating a duplicate.

-- Google penalises for duplicate content so make sure that you always write a unique description when adding your business to all website directories.
+- Do not copy and paste.
+Google penalises for duplicate content, so make sure that you always write a unique description when adding your business to all website directories.
 While it might take longer to write something new every time it is essential, as you will be doing more harm than good if you don’t.

-- Get in contact with your suppliers and business contacts and ask if they would add a link to your website from theirs.
+- Get more links from your business contacts.
+Get in contact with your suppliers and business contacts and ask if they would add a link to your website from theirs.
 Usually this is easily done in exchange for a link back to their website from yours.

-- Ensure the details published on all online listings are up to date.
+- Keep online listings up to date.
+Ensure the details published on all online listings are up to date.
 Remember to go keep a log of all usernames and passwords.
 Go through and update listings with any new business information like a change of address, new logo, updated email addresses or phone number.

-- Most online listings now provide the opportunity for customers to leave reviews.
-Set up a google alert for your business name as well as checking your email regularly for notifications that a customer has left you a review.
+- Keep an eye on reviews.
+Most online listings now provide the opportunity for customers to leave reviews.
+Set up a Google Alert for your business name as well as checking your email regularly for notifications that a customer has left you a review.
 Whenever possible login and respond to your customer reviews.